Dolgarrog railway station

 Dolgarrog railway station is an unstaffed halt, and a request stop, on the Conwy Valley Line from Llandudno Junction to Blaenau Ffestiniog.

-The station is located on the east bank of the River Conwy just across the A470 road from Plas Maenan, which was the home of Henry Jack, the Managing Director of the Aluminium Corporation from 1916 to 1927, together with its associated enterprises including the Ffestiniog Railway and the Welsh Highland Railway.
+The station is located on the east bank of the River Conwy just across the A470 road from Plas Maenan, which was the home of Henry Jack, the managing director of the Aluminium Corporation from 1916 to 1927, together with its associated enterprises including the Ffestiniog Railway and the Welsh Highland Railway.
 Plas Maenan is now a small country house hotel and restaurant with views across the valley.

 History

-The station was built by the LNWR in 1916 to provide sidings and an interchange facility with a short standard gauge industrial line, built by the Aluminium Corporation to serve Dolgarrog village and the aluminium works that are about a mile from the station on the west bank of the river.
-The aluminium works closed in 2007, and is now the site of Surf Snowdonia, an inland surfing lagoon.
+The station was built by the LNWR in 1916 to provide sidings and an interchange facility with the Dolgarrog Railway, a short-standard gauge industrial line, built by the Aluminium Corporation to serve Dolgarrog village and the aluminium works that are about a mile from the station on the west bank of the river.
+The aluminium works closed in 2007, and became the site of Adventure Parc Snowdonia, an inland surfing lagoon and adventure park, which itself closed in 2023.

 The industrial line crossed the river by a substantial girder bridge.
 The bridge, long used as a footbridge, and the only way to reach the station from the village of Dolgarrog, is now slated for closure.
 It was initially equipped with two locomotives, ten 12 ton wagons, and two passenger carriages.
 Morning and evening passenger services were free and operated from 1917 to 1932.
 Goods traffic, which was heavy during the war, continued but declined in the 1950s.
 The line closed in 1960 and was lifted in 1964.

 The station was closed on 2 November 1964 but was reopened on 14 June 1965.

 Facilities

-The station is unmanned and has a single platform, with basic amenities only (waiting shelter and timetable poster board).
+The station is unstaffed and has a single platform, with basic amenities only (waiting shelter and timetable poster board).
 It also has a digital CIS display like other stations on the branch.
 Access to the platform is via a foot crossing and path from the A470 road.